 Ladies with brown or black hair can copy this glorious salt and pepper hairstyle when silver strands start peeking through their dark mane.
 Choose the tone that matches those natural grays the most and add heavy highlights all over the head with just a hint of the dark base left.

 Get noticed from a distance by adding chunky streaks of silver or blonde gray to stand against the dark gray base shade.
-Couple the look with a shoulder-length feather haircut and thick bangs covering the forehead to look several years younger even with those aging tresses.
+Couple the look with a shoulder-length feather haircut and thick bangs covering the forehead to look several years younger, even with those aging tresses.

 Transition To Gray Hair With Lowlights

-Lowlights, on the other hand, are dyed a few shades darker than your base color to add depth and dimension to your overall look.
+Lowlights are dyed a few shades darker than your base color to add depth and dimension to your overall look.
 They are perfect for fighting those unwanted yellow and brassy tones that often come from highlighting gray hair.

 For an even gentler solution, try semi-permanent color.
-Instead of penetrating the hair shaft, semi-permanent coats only the cuticle, giving you the look you need with less damage done to hair.
+Instead of penetrating the hair shaft, semi-permanent coats only the cuticle, giving you the look you need with less damage done to the hair.

 Some examples of transitioning to grey hair with lowlights: